The “Original” High-RNA Green Superfood

 Chlorella (Chlorella pyrenoidosa) is a unicellular, freshwater, green microalga.
 It is a nutrient-dense, alkaline-forming superfood providing protein, fiber, essential fatty acids (it is an excellent source of linolenic acid), and a full spectrum of vitamins, minerals, amino acids, enzymes, antioxidants, mucopolysaccharides, and phytonutrients.
 Among these nutrients are significant amounts of Vitamin A, Vitamin D, Vitamin E, Vitamin K1, all the major B vitamins (including B12); iron, calcium, potassium, phosphorus, magnesium, and zinc; an abundance of naturally occurring beta-carotene and lutein.

-In addition, chlorella contains the highest levels of nucleic acids (RNA and DNA) among foods, including the unique nucleotide-peptide complex known as Chlorella Growth Factor (CGF) (approx. 5%).
-Chlorella also contains the highest chlorophyll levels among plants (approx. 4%).
+In addition, chlorella contains the highest levels of nucleic acids (RNA and DNA) among foods, including the unique nucleotide-peptide complex known as Chlorella Growth Factor (CGF) (approximately 5%).
+Chlorella also contains the highest chlorophyll levels among plants (approximately 4%).

 The natural, raw chlorella (non-GMO and pesticide-free) in REJUVENATE!™ is cultivated in open freshwater ponds where it receives exposure to sunlight during all stages of growth.
 The ideal conditions of steady sunshine and warm temperatures (averaging 82 degrees) produce a very high-quality, dark green chlorella having exceptional nutritional value, a slightly fragrant aroma, and a mild taste.